 Designed for beginning graduate students seeking a review of modern biological concepts.
 Three lecture hours a week for one semester.
-With consent of instructor, may be repeated for credit when the topics vary.
-Prerequisite: Graduate standing in the School of Biological Sciences, and consent of instructor and the graduate adviser.
+Prerequisite: Graduate standing, consent of instructor, and the graduate advisor.

 BIO 380U.
 Brain, Behavior, and Evolution.

 Same as Neuroscience 380U.
 Integrative approaches to the study of brain and behavior within an evolutionary and comparative framework.
 Specifically, the integration of neuroscience, organismal behavior and physiology, behavioral ecology, evolutionary development, experimental evolution, molecular biology, genetics, genomics, systems biology, and bioinformatics.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Biology 380U, 384K (Topic: Brain, Behavior, and Evolution), Neuroscience 380U, 385L (Topic: Brain, Behavior, and Evolution).
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser.